NidaSardar/Webmaps-with-Python-and-Folium/README.md

-# Webmaps-with-Python-and-Folium
+# Portfolio-with-Python-and-Flask
-Create webmaps using Python and Folium.
+Create potfolio(basic website) using Python and Flask.